toombs-caeman/dotfiles/README.md

     * get rid of ranger, replace with netwr w/ config
         - https://shapeshed.com/vim-netrw/#netrw-the-unloved-directory-browser
 * backup script
+* integrate t/T tabbing with terminal
+* configure clipboard integration for X, wayland
+    * looks like neovim has wayland support through wlclipboard, which vim8 might not
+* SUBTOOL slightly BREAKS PARAMETER PASSING!!!
+    * this is given a hard fix with the ${argv[0]} syntax
 ## bash includes
 * add ssh pass through for infect
 * add bash completions to subtool